Category: Linear Parks and River Valleys

 Enquiries: (01) 222 5278

-The Dodder was one of the major industrial rivers of Ireland for many years and is still dotted with may relic millstreams, weirs, sluices and old factories.
-The river corridor supports a rich variety of birds, animals and insects as a special wildlife habitat comprising fast-flowing Areas of water, slow-moving pools, ponds and flooded marshy Area: s around its banks.
+The Dodder was one of the major industrial rivers of Ireland for many years and is still dotted with many relic millstreams, weirs, sluices and old factories.
+The river corridor supports a rich variety of birds, animals and insects as a special wildlife habitat comprising fast-flowing Areas of water, slow-moving pools, ponds and flooded marshy Areas around its banks.

 The Dodder is seen as the organising element of the recreational open space of Dublin's southern boundaries extending from the sea to the Dublin mountains where the Dodder rises.
 The river connects numerous sports grounds along its length as well as providing fishing to members of the Dodder Angling Association.